 As for my novels, they're all stand-alone.
 Each one has different characters, a different paranormal element, different themes, and a different blend of genres.
 I consider them all to be paranormal, psychological thrillers, but I call them "Horror with Heart" because I think that's catchier.
 You can sample my novels on this website or by using the "look inside" feature on Amazon.
 If you end up reading one, please consider leaving a review on Amazon.

 Thanks for stopping in,

-Now, three decades, several novels, and four major moves since leaving Texas, I live in Tucson, Arizona.
-I enjoy life in the desert.
-It's a drastically different setting and lifestyle than my ten years in Vermont, but what's life without variety?
+Now, three decades, several novels, and five interstate moves since my days in Texas, I live in downtown San Diego, California.
+It's a drastically different setting and lifestyle than any place else I've lived, but what's life without variety?